bmeviauac01/softwarelab1/docs/Lab-MSSQL/Exercise-3.md

     The trigger shall be on the `InvoiceItem` table despite the new column being in the `Invoice` table.

 !!! warning "Important"
-    Do not forget that triggers are executed **per statement** and not for each row, that is, your trigger will need to handle multiple changes in the implicit tables!
+    Do not forget that triggers are executed **per statement** and not for each row; that is, your trigger will need to handle multiple changes in the implicit tables!
 The `inserted` and `deleted` implicit variables are **tables** must be treated as such.

 !!! example "SUBMISSION"
     Submit the code of the trigger in file `f3-trigger.sql`.
 The file shall contain a single `create trigger` statement and should not contain any `use` or `go` commands.
 The correct behavior earns you 4 points.
 Partially incorrect behavior earns you partial points.

 Verify the correct behavior of the trigger!
 The test code need not be submitted, but make sure to verify the behavior.
-Make sure to check the behavior when multiple records are modified with a single statement, e.g., execute an `update` without a `where` condition).
+Make sure to check the case when multiple records are modified with a single statement, e.g., execute an `update` without a `where` condition).

 !!! example "SUBMISSION"
     Create a screenshot displaying the contents of the table `Invoice` with the `ItemCount` column and its correctly filled values.
-Save the screenshot as `f3.png` and submit with the other files of the solution.
+Save the screenshot as `f3.png` and submit it with the other files of the solution.
 The screenshot shall display the database name (which should be your **Neptun code**) in the _Object Explorer_ window and the **contents of the `Invoice` table**.
 The screenshot is required to earn the points of this part of the exercise.